|Nutrition Facts (per serving)|

 |Dietary Fiber 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Like all game birds, squab needs to be slightly undercooked so it can be served medium rare.
-Although the USDA recommends cooking game birds to an internal temperature of 180 F., any harmful bacteria is killed at 145 F. Squab is certainly a special-occasion bird, and this easy recipe makes the most of squab's unique flavor.
+Although the USDA recommends cooking game birds to an internal temperature of 180 F, any harmful bacteria are killed at 145 F. Squab is certainly a special-occasion bird, and this easy recipe makes the most of squab's unique flavor.

-- 1 1/3 sticks unsalted butter (softened to room temperature)
+- 1 1/3 sticks unsalted butter (softened to room temperature and divided)

 - 2 large shallots (minced)

 - 1 teaspoon kosher salt (or coarse sea salt)